starknet-edu/starknetbook/camp_5/README.md

 StarkNet continues to evolve, and we gradually shift our gaze towards decentralization.
 While we expect StarkNet to be decentralized only at the end of the year, it’s not too early to decide on the decentralization scheme.

 While every other decentralized network has only Sequencers, StarkNet has two components: Sequencers (that determine which transactions to execute) and Provers (that prove the correctness of the chosen transactions).
-A good decentralization approach is required to decentralize the Provers and answer questions like “who can publish proofs”’ or even “when do we publish proofs”?
+A good decentralization approach is required to decentralize the Provers and answer questions like “who can publish proofs” or even “when do we publish proofs”?
 However, an approach that says: “let’s take some consensus algorithm for sequencing, and demand each sequencer to prove what he sequenced” is too naive and creates what we refer to as the "handoff problem.”

 ***Design Goals:***